exasol/powerbi-exasol/doc/developer_guide/developer_guide.md

 You'll also need to enable some settings in PowerBI Desktop locally: https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility#custom-connectors

-If you go to 'Get Data >' and look for 'Exasol' you'll see 'Exasol (Custom)' if the extension's loaded correctly.
+If you go to 'Get Data >' and look for 'Exasol' you'll see 'Exasol (Custom)' if the extension is loaded correctly.

 ##### Testing in the service using the on-prem gateway.
 If you wish to run a custom version of the connector on the PowerBI service you'll also need to put the connector in place for the On-Prem Data Gateway.